Special Educational Needs and Disabilities Department

 Miss K. Palmer – Learning Mentor: Maths Department Based

 Mrs J. Swinton – APSA

 Literacy support takes place in lessons and by withdrawal with programmes running during registration and throughout the day.
 These aim to boost students’ literacy levels and confidence within this area.
 Within year 7 and 8 Literacy lessons are run on a weekly or fortnightly basis.
 Intervention for these year groups focuses on reading, comprehension, spelling and handwriting predominantly completed in small group sessions running 3-5 times a fortnight.
-The computer based programme Lexia is also used.
+The Accelerated Reader program is a computerized program that tests reading comprehension.
+Students select books on their reading level, read independently, and take an independent comprehension test on the computer.
 Year 9,10 and 11 students may also opt for Additional English.

 Numeracy support takes place in lessons and by withdrawal predominantly during registration.
 The aim of numeracy intervention is to boost confidence and ability.
 Additionally small group teaching may take place instead of in lesson teaching.
 Year 9.10 and 11 students may also opt for Additional Maths.

-This group supports students to overcome barriers presented due to social and communication difficulties related to ASD.
+This group supports students to overcome barriers presented due to social and communication difficulties.
 Again students are withdrawn from lessons to access this support.

 A sensory motor skills programme run during registration time to support students in being ready for the school day both physically and mentally.

 A touch typing programme is run during registration time to support students typing skills.